hugoaf/grav-plugin-editlink/README.md

 For now just enable the plugin to show the buttons and disalbe to hide.

 ## Planned
-To show buttons only when a logged in user in admin area is detected in session.
+To show links only when a logged in user in admin area is detected in session.